How Many Carbs Should You Have On A Keto Diet To Lose Weight?

 He further explains, “Despite being a restrictive diet, many people lose weight with a keto diet.
 This is due to a combination of the increased metabolic cost associated with ketogenesis (ketone synthesis) and gluconeogenesis (conversion of amino acids, lactate, and pyruvate to glucose) in the liver (3), in addition to the appetite suppressive effects of increased levels of ketone bodies.”

-Key Points: The ketogenic diet primarily uses fat as fuel, which happens when you lower your carb intake.
-It also helps suppress appetite, which explains the rapid weight loss that the dieters experience.
+Key Points: The ketogenic diet primarily uses fat as fuel, which happens when you lower your carb intake to a minimum.
+According to the National Lipid Association Nutrition and Lifestyle Task Force, a very-low-carbohydrate diet may help suppress appetite and lead to weight loss (4).
+Also, a report from the American Diabetes Association concludes that this diet aids in diabetes control (5).
 Now, the question is, what is the maximum limit of carbs you can consume while on a keto diet?
 Let’s find out.

 How Many Carbs To Consume On The Keto Diet?